mauriciogoncalves/RaspberryPi-RelayControl/README.md

 ## There is 4 files:

 - A **PHP** page that call a bash script.
-A special **sudo** permission was granted to apache user to allow php to call a specific script as root as required on Raspbian to access Pi GPio.
+A special **sudo** permission was granted to apache user to allow php to call a specific script as root (as required on Raspbian to access Pi GPio).
 - A **Bash** script to be called by PHP and call the Python to run locally.
 - A **Python** script with code that use a GPio library that can control the relay board.
 - A **text** file to save the last state of the switches.